best pocket knives

 Pen knives

 The small folding knives are also known as pen knives.
-Originally they were used for thinning and pointing quills (feathers) and later for repairing the nib of a fountain pen.
-They were used also to sharpen pencils before the invention of the pencil sharpener.
+Initially, they were used for thinning and pointing quills (feathers) and later for repairing the nib of a fountain pen.
+They were also used to sharpen pencils before the invention of the pencil sharpener.

-If you like fountain pens read our complete article about the best luxury pens.
+If you like fountain pens, read our article about the best luxury pens.

 Ettrick ebony pocket knife